SarthakJaingit/Artificially-Intelligent-Food-Assistant-for-the-Visually-Impaired/README.md

 * Read me on how to run inference script with params and can attach image or mp4.
 * all the dataset and train .py scripts with comments.
 * requirements.txt
+* Add Readme to each folder
+* Link to notebook to show how pipeline works like training and dataset works.